thindil/nish/README.md

 * Simple Tab completion for commands with names of files and directories relative to the current directory
+* Coloring the user entered command on green when it is valid or red when it is invalid

 ### How to install